 Take a Look At Our Fantastic Selection of Routes

 This is a brilliant, family-friendly route with lots of activities to keep the little ones entertained.
 It’s an area with a fascinating history too so there’s also plenty to keep the adult minds engaged as well!
-On the day there will be a 2 walks, one of 5.5 miles and another of 3 miles to suit everyone's ability!
 In 1809, Bristol was transformed by the opening of the Floating Harbour.
 80 acres of tidal river was impounded to allow visiting ships to remain afloat all the time.
 Over the next two centuries the Harbour grew into a busy commercial port until it closed in 1975.
 Since then, it has been regenerated – making for a modern twist on the more traditional coastal walks!
 We will be rounding the walk off with a gathering at the end, so you can have a well deserved relax and put your feet up!

 You will begin your journey on this beautiful South West Coast Path from the lovely sandy beach seafront at Minehead.
 You will soon climb through beautiful woodland into the Exmoor National Park.
 From here your route will follow heathland and moorland westwards a short distance and then descend to delightful village of Bossington at the eastern end of Porlock Bay.
 From here you will continue west beside newly-formed salt marshes to finish at the little village of Porlock Weir at the west of Porlock Bay